thin-edge/thin-edge.io/docs/src/start/send-events.md

 400,login_event,"A user just logged in",2021-01-01T05:30:45+00:00
 ```

-... and is published to `c8y/s/us` topic which will get forwarded to the connected Cumulocity cloud instance.
+The message is published to the `c8y/s/us` topic which will get forwarded to the connected Cumulocity cloud instance.

 If the event JSON payload contains fields other than `text` and `time`, or when the payload size is more than 16K irrespective of its contents, it will be converted to Cumulocity JSON format.